ISAITB/docs-tdl/source/constructs/index.rst

 send
 ~~~~

-The ``send`` step allows the test bed to signal that content needs to be sent from one actor to another.
+The ``send`` step allows the Test Bed to signal that content needs to be sent from one actor to another.
 This
 operation may be defined as part of a transaction created by ``btxn``, in which case it references the transaction's identifier.
 Alternatively, it may work without a transaction by specifying directly the :ref:`messaging handler implementation<handlers-implementation>` to use.